SanjayVikram22/Face-Verification/README.md

-#Face Verification
+Face Verification

-It use deepface to verify the uploaded photo face and real face of the person and update some data to firebase realtime database
+This project uses DeepFace to verify the uploaded photo of a person's face against their real face and updates relevant data to Firebase Realtime Database.

-Tech: React.js, Node.js, Flask,Firebase(realtime database),Deepface
+Technologies Used
+  -React.js
+  -Node.js
+  -Flask
+  -Firebase (Realtime Database)
+  -DeepFace